 Studio photographers will appreciate that the Canon 1Ds (unlike the D-LUX Typ 109) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the D-LUX Typ 109 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the D-LUX Typ 109 have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the D-LUX Typ 109 was followed by the Leica D-LUX 7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds or the Leica D-LUX Typ 109 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.